brandon-cabaleiro/DataAnalytics2021_Brandon_Cabaleiro/Lab/Lab 1/readme.md

-This folder contains R code for Lab 1.
+This folder contains R code and plots for Lab 1.